 Note 1: Any teams who have not selected a yoga session or film screening by the date online bookings close, may book in person (subject to availability) by adding their name to a session or screening booking sheet at the registration expo.

 Q –Will there be Eftpos facility at the registration Expo for event merchandise purchases?

 A – No, not this year.
 Please bring hard cash (notes & coins) with you.

 Q – One of our team-mates has picked up a late injury close to the event and we are struggling to find a replacement team member.
 Can our team start with only 3 members and if so what are the implications of this?

 A – Yes.
 As a last resort you can start and participate in the event as a team of three, however your teams ranking will be placed behind that of all teams starting and finishing with a complete team of four women.
+One team member will need to sit out the kayak though, as craft are double vessels.
 Consequently, we strongly encourage you to search for a replacement team member right up to the event registration expo.
 If you are unable to find a fourth team member, you must inform the event staff at the registration expo when picking up your team race box.
 This so we know how many people will be starting and out on the course.
 No part refunds will be given for the missing fourth team member.
 Teams may not start with only 2 team members.